hedgehogs-mind/spring-couch/docs/usage/get_started.md

 __TODO @peter__: add docs

-# 2. Enable Couch2r
+# 2. Enable CouchRest

-In this section, we will show you, how you can enable Couch2r in your Spring (Boot) Application.
-After this step, Couch2r runs but will still throw an error, because we need to add a configuration.
+In this section, we will show you, how you can enable CouchRest in your Spring (Boot) Application.
+After this step, CouchRest runs but will still throw an error, because we need to add a configuration.
 This is done in the next step!

 ## Via an annotation

 Take your Spring Boot Application class and open it.
-Add the annotation `@EnableCouch2r` to the class.
+Add the annotation `@EnableCouchRest` to the class.

 ```
 ...
-import com.hedgehogsmind.springcouch2r.beans.EnableCouch2r;
+import com.hedgehogsmind.springcouchrest.annotations.EnableCouchRest;
 ...

 @SpringBootApplication
-@EnableCouch2r
+@EnableCouchRest
 public class MySpringBootApplication {

 	public static void main(String[] args) {